Eurofins-Hackathon/Copilot-Bootcamp/README.md

 - Session 3 (1 hour) covers advanced techniques such as debugging, refactoring, and prompt engineering with Copilot, including a practical lab session.

-Ideal for developers looking to enhance their coding with AI.
+This fundamentals session is ideal for developers eager to leverage AI technology to elevate their coding capabilities through the use of GitHub Copilot.

 ## Labs Prerequisites
 Ensure the following for a smooth GitHub Copilot experience in Visual Studio Code: